cbush/beehive/README.md

 ### `inverter<C>`

 - Returns SUCCESS if the child returned FAILED.
-- Returns PENDING if the child returned PENDING.
+- Returns RUNNING if the child returned RUNNING.
 - Returns FAILED if the child returned SUCCESS.

 ### `succeeder<C>`